 This initiative by the RES aims to bring the best communicators in the economics profession into contact with a wide public and to show the importance of top-quality economic research.
 Aimed principally at sixth form students of Economics but of interest to all, the Annual Public Lectures have become an established part of the senior school calendar as well as the general public.
 You can watch or download most of the lectures from the links below.

-Watch the lecture here ,at no cost as part of the RES aim to promote economic science.
+Watch the 2013 Tim Harford lecture here at no cost as part of the RES aim to communicate the importance of economic research.

 About the lecture

 Macroeconomics is the study of the big picture in economics – of how unemployment, inflation, the deficit, imports and exports all link together to form one colossal system.
 Understanding that system is obviously important – but how much progress have we really made since 1949?

 In his lecture Tim Harford weaves together the amazing story of economist Bill Phillips with the equally amazing story of macroeconomics, as he explores how much we’ve learned about running – or ruining – economies.
 Read more about the Phillips Machine that once explained the economy

 Download poster.
 Watch the 2013 Tim Harford Lecture HERE